 top of page

-Each artwork has been selected for its historical significance, artistic quality, and cultural authenticity.
-Accompanied by documented provenance, artist signatures, and scholarly notes, these works invite collectors, curators, and scholars to engage with the living legacy of East Asian art.
+Bridging classical connoisseurship with rigorous academic investigation, every piece is selected for its rarity, historical significance, and cultural authenticity.
+Supported by documented provenance, detailed material analysis, and scholarly notes, these works invite curators, scholars, and discerning collectors to engage deeply with the living legacy of East Asian art.

 Edo Period Tamba Jar